 It may be that the cab takes more than one student to more than one destination, and students should expect to have to wait some time for a cab to arrive after it has been ordered.

-If the Porter is called away from the Lodge at any one of these prearranged times to discover a student or students waiting, he will exercise his discretion to provide a taxi for anyone who has been waiting for a while; however, anyone turning up then should expect to have to wait until the next agreed time before a cab is ordered.
-The Porter will also exercise his discretion in cases occurring later at night.
+If the Porter is called away from the Lodge at any one of these prearranged times to discover a student or students waiting, they will exercise their discretion to provide a taxi for anyone who has been waiting for a while; however, anyone turning up then should expect to have to wait until the next agreed time before a cab is ordered.
+The Porter will also exercise their discretion in cases occurring later at night.